s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 3. We use BCE as our loss algorithm, as it handles logarithms.

 4. We use the [`torch.optim.Adam()`](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) optimizer because it changes learning rate dynamically.
-5. Train model for $x$ number of epochs so long as the model doesn’t overfit or underfit data.
+5. Train model for \\( x \\) number of epochs so long as the model doesn’t overfit or underfit data.

 ```python
 # set seed for consistency of randoms